TeamEpochGithub/iv-q3-harmful-brain-activity/src/README.md

 # Source Code

-This folder contains the source code for the Kelp competition.
+This folder contains the source code for the Detect Harmful Brain Activity competition.

 ## Structure